 PADI Peak Performance Buoyancy

 Neutral buoyancy is a diver's most important skill, yet it is the one most likely to be overlooked.
-Divers like to be neutrally buoyant but it can be a tricky thing to achieve.
+Divers like to be neutrally buoyant, but it can be a tricky thing to achieve.
 Divers who have mastered the highest performance levels in buoyancy stand apart.
-You have seen them underwater.
-The Instructors and Divemasters during your training gliding effortlessly, using less air and ascending, descending or just hovering, almost as if they are not even thinking about it.
-They interact gently with aquatic life and have a minimal affect on their surroundings.
+You have seen them underwater: the Instructors and Divemasters during your training gliding effortlessly, using less air and ascending, descending or just hovering, almost as if they are not even thinking about it.
+They interact gently with aquatic life and have a minimal effect on their surroundings.

 What will I do?

 You will have one and a half days of intense buoyancy training to complete.
 In our fully equipped multi-media classrooms, you will learn about proper weighting techniques and also how to streamline yourself and your equipment for diving.
 You will then complete a buoyancy clinic with your PADI Instructor in our onsite heated training pool.